aplteam/Cider/docs/Cider-User-Guide.md

 A> =>
 A> => The next time you use `]Cider.UpdateCider` it will remove Cider from the wrong folder.

+#### When updating goes wrong

+Debugging is the process of removing bugs from code, while programming is how you introduce them in the first place.

+There is always the possibility that the update process is itself buggy.
+Calling it again usually does not help, so you need an escape route.

+!> 18.2 and 18.0
+=> The easiest way to recover it by uninstalling and then installing Cider again.
+!> 19.0 and later
+=> 1.
+Execute `]DeActivate tatin` --- that removes Cider.
+=> 2.
+Execute `]Activate cider` --- that brings the version of Cider back that your installation originally came with.
+=> 3.
+Execute `]Cider.UpdateCider` --- that will try to update to the latest version.

 #### Git
 `
 If you use Git for version control management, and you have the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") installed, then Cider uses the package [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub") for communicating with Git.